-A 15-year-old girl (45 kg) presents to the emergency department feeling unwell for 2 weeks with fever, myalgias, malaise and anorexia.
+A 15 year old 45 kg girl presents to the emergency department feeling unwell for 2 weeks with fever, myalgia, malaise and anorexia.
 She was seen today by her pediatrician who noted jaundice.
-He promptly sends her to a tertiary care pediatric emergency.
+He promptly sent her to the Hospital for Sick Kids emergency.
 She is noted on physical exam to have mild abdominal distention (query ascites) and splenomegaly.
 She has no bruising except at intravenous puncture sites.
-On laboratory testing she has markedly elevated liver enzymes (ALT 234, N<40), a bilirubin of 76 (N<20), albumin 24 (N>35), INR of 1.6 (N<1.2), fibrinogen of 1.2 (N>2 g/L).
+On laboratory testing she has markedly elevated liver enzymes (ALT 234, N<40), a bilirubin of 76 (N<20), albumin 24 (N>35), and INR of 1.6 (N<1.2).
 Her platelet count is 65 (N>150).
 She is seen by hepatology who recommend an urgent liver biopsy to determine the cause and severity of the liver disease.
-The transjugular liver biopsy is scheduled for in 4 hours.
-The patient has been eating a full diet for the last month.
+The liver biopsy is scheduled for in 4 hours.

-- 5. Which one of the following is the most appropriate transfusion strategy in this patient in lead up to the biopsy? - A) No need for transfusion at this time - B) Transfuse 1000 IU of PCC and 4 grams of fibrinogen concentrate (or 10 units of cryoprecipitate in the UK) - C) Transfuse 1 adult dose of platelets - D) Transfuse 3 units (15 ml/kg) of plasma to ensure INR is <1.5 before the procedure - 6.
-The radiologist refuses to perform the procedure until the INR is 1.2 or less.
-You should: - A) Call your staff physician and get direction on how to proceed - B) Delay the procedure for 1 day and see if the next radiologist with do it without plasma - C) Page the radiologist performing the procedure to discuss the risks of plasma, explain why plasma is unlikely to lower the INR, and alert them to the 2019 Society for Interventional Radiology Guidelines - D) Transfuse 3 units plasma to ensure the liver biopsy is done - 7.
+- 5. Which one of the following is the most appropriate transfusion strategy in this patient in lead up to the biopsy? - A) No need for transfusion at this time - B) Transfuse 1000 IU of PCC - C) Transfuse 1 pool of platelets - D) Transfuse 3 units of plasma to ensure INR is <1.5 - 6.
+The radiologist refuses to perform the procedure until the INR is 1.3 or less.
+You should: - A) Call your staff physician and get direction on how to proceed - B) Delay the procedure for 1 day and see if the next radiologist with do it without plasma - C) Page the radiologist performing the procedure to discuss the risks of plasma and explain why plasma is unlikely to fully correct the INR - D) Transfuse 3 units plasma to ensure the liver biopsy is done - 7.
 The patient subsequently develops a variceal bleed with hypotensive shock.
-Her INR is now 3.4 (N<1.2) and fibrinogen is 1.6 g/L (N>2).
-You should: - A. Transfuse 1 unit of plasma and repeat INR - B. Transfuse 5-10 mL/kg of plasma (2 units or 500 mL) - C. Transfuse 15 ml/kg of plasma (3 or 750 mL) - D. Transfuse 4 grams of fibrinogen concentrate (or 10 units of cryoprecipitate in the UK)
+Her INR is now 3.4 (N<1.2).
+You should: - A. Transfuse 1 unit of plasma and repeat INR - B. Transfuse 5-10 mL/kg of plasma (1-2 units for 250-500 mL) - C. Transfuse 15 ml/kg of plasma (3-4 units or 750-1000 mL) - D. Transfuse 10 units of cryoprecipitate